How to Create a Problem Solution Slide That Wins Over Investors

 How do you present a problem and solution in a presentation?

-How to write a good problem statement for a startup?
+How do you write a good problem statement for a startup?

 What should be covered in the solution slide?